 - From The Velveteen Rabbit

-Sadly, a significant “silent” population of unwanted rabbits is simply abandoned outdoors and never recorded as part of the problem.
 Rabbits are one of the most cruelly neglected and misunderstood pets.
 Not only are they being kept in woefully cramped conditions, they are becoming sick and dying from being given the wrong food and care.
-One of the services CCRR is passionate about is educating the public concerning the needs and welfare for domesticated rabbits through public outreach and local and national advocacy work.
-Our social networking sites, including Facebook (with over 3k fans) and high-traffic website, reach rabbit lovers from around the world and has become a leader in rabbit care.
+Sadly, a significant “silent” population of unwanted rabbits is simply abandoned outdoors and never recorded as part of the problem.
+One of the services CCRS is passionate about is educating the public concerning the needs and welfare for domesticated rabbits through public outreach and local and national advocacy work.
+Our social networking sites, including Facebook (with over 5k fans) and high-traffic website, reach rabbit lovers from around the world and has become a leader in rabbit care.

-Thanks to a recent grant from the prestigious “Binky Foundation”, we have been able to build large, interior stalls with connecting, predator-safe, outdoor pens - for a grand total of 42-square-feet per bunny (or bun family,) to safely reside in until their forever home can be found.
-Most of these bunnies have only ever known tiny, rusty, wire cages with barely room to turn around.
+Our bunnies reside in beautiful, new barns built by the Amish in Pennsylvania and trucked up to Maine where they live cage-free either in stalls or in a "fixed" colony setting.
+Most of the bunnies that come to us, have only ever known tiny, rusty, wire cages with barely room to turn around.
 One of our recent rescues dragged her back feet and did not know how to hop as she had spent her entire life in one of these prisons.
-It wasn’t long before she was leaping in ecstasy at her new found freedom here at CCRR.
+It wasn’t long before she was leaping in ecstasy at her new found freedom, here, at CCRS.

 branches to chew and forest dirt to dig in.
 What kind of life is it for a rabbit without the sun on their heads, paws wet from morning dew and the gentle touch of a spring wind just asking for a bunny nose to twitch?

-CCRR (physically) serves Washington and Hancock County in the State of Maine, as well as New England, to people of all ages and genders.
+CCRS (physically) serves the State of Maine, as well as New England, to people of all ages and genders.
 Unfortunately, area shelters generally do not accept rabbits due to the fact that they are considered “exotics.”
 That leaves us to carry the burden of rabbit neglect and mistreatment in our region.

-Cottontail Cottage is a very special place and draws many visitors from as far away as Massachusetts and Vermont; some to surrender and adopt, others to enjoy our lecture series and hands-on learning events, many of which are directed at children.
-Folks from all over the world contact us on a daily basis via the internet – even as far away as Africa - asking questions and advice regarding rabbits and their welfare.
-We work hard to educate for the well being of these beautiful creatures.
+Cottontail Cottage is a very special place and draws many visitors from all over the country and even from other countries; some to surrender and adopt, others to enjoy our lecture series and hands-on learning events, many of which are directed at children.
+Folks from all over the world contact us on a daily asking questions and advice regarding rabbits and their welfare.
+We work hard to educate for the well-being of these beautiful creatures.

 Rabbits are one of the most cruelly neglected and misunderstood pets.
 Many come to us in deplorable condition and have received the very worst kind of inhumane treatment.
 Rabbits have no voice.
 Unlike other species, they cannot cry out, bark, whine or meow.
 They are utterly defenseless in a world that responds to noise.